 1. Complete DICAS online application:

-- This program is using the on-line centralized internship application, DICAS.
-(NOTE: DICAS will be available after December 1, 2019 for the Spring 2020 match); email: DICASinfo@DICAS.org.
-The on-line application must be completed for our program by 11:59 p.m.
-Central Time on February 15, 2020.
-The fee to use DICAS is $55 for the first application submitted and $20 for each additional application.
+- This program uses the on-line centralized internship application, DICAS.
+The DICAS application is now open to allow applicants to begin their application for the Spring 2023 match.
+The online application must be completed for our program by 11:59 p.m.
+Central Time on February 15, 2023.
+The DICAS application fee for the first designation is $50 and $25 for each additional designation.